TON Crystal Reaches Market Cap of $274.49 Million (TON)

-TON Crystal (CURRENCY:TON) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on January 28th.
-TON Crystal has a total market capitalization of $274.49 million and $3.91 million worth of TON Crystal was traded on exchanges in the last 24 hours.
-One TON Crystal coin can currently be bought for approximately $0.37 or 0.00000551 BTC on exchanges.
-Over the last week, TON Crystal has traded flat against the U.S. dollar.
+TON Crystal (CURRENCY:TON) traded flat against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on January 29th.
+TON Crystal has a total market cap of $274.49 million and approximately $3.91 million worth of TON Crystal was traded on exchanges in the last 24 hours.
+One TON Crystal coin can now be purchased for about $0.37 or 0.00000551 BTC on major cryptocurrency exchanges.
+During the last week, TON Crystal has traded flat against the dollar.

 - KnoxFS (KFX) traded flat against the dollar and now trades at $15.07 or 0.00049800 BTC.